hezhichaogt/hzchat-web/src/markdown/agreement.md

-**Effective Date:** November 17, 2025
+**Effective Date:** December 15, 2025

 Welcome to HZ Chat!
 This Agreement is designed to clarify your rights and responsibilities when using our temporary chat service.

 **Important Note:** HZ Chat is an account-free, temporary service.
-All communication content is solely relayed in real-time by the server and is not persistently stored.
+Text message content is solely relayed in real-time by the server and is not persistently stored.
+File content is stored only temporarily for access.

 ---